-Blogrolls on class blogs are used often used to provide links to student blogs or other class blogs they interact with.
+Blogrolls on class blogs are used often used to provide links to student blogs, other class blogs they interact with or resources.

-- If you are using the Edubogs My Class tool you add links to your student blogs by adding the Class Blogs widget to your sidebar.
+- If you are using My Class tool you add links to your student blogs by adding the Class Blogs widget to your sidebar.

 - You can read about managing student blogs using My Class here!

 Here is how you create links to websites or blogs: